User Experience (UX) in the Digital World

 Navigation and structure of the site

 Good navigation of the site makes user more comfortable on the site provides better user experience.
 It should contain every location on the site but with a simple and user-friendly look.
-Structure of the site has to be organized to keep user on the site and make him interested in reading the content until the end.
+Structure of the site has to be organized to keep the user on the site and make him interested in reading the content until the end.
 Both, navigation and structure are not modified only for users, but for search engine and better ranking.

 Navigation bar is usually in several categories for easier navigation through the site.
 Too many options causes bad user experience which is the biggest damage for brand.
 Better structure on the site is requires sitelinks in search engines.
 If the visitor has a precisely determined goal on the site, sitelinks should be able to get him there.
 Sitelinks are usually the most visited sections and the ones with most useful and relevant information.